turing-complet/keymaker/readme.md

 Welcome to keymaker, the swiss army knife for cryptography.
-It's meant to provide an interface for common cryptographic operations in the form of a docker container that can be run as a REST API for as a cli tool.
+It's meant to provide an interface for common cryptographic operations in the form of a docker container that can be run as a REST API or as a cli tool.
 Keymaker uses native go crypto libraries to provide reliable implementations but use at your own risk.

 Usage: